PowerCut and Obfuscator: An Exploration of the Design Space for Privacy-Preserving Interventions for Voice Assistants: Abstract

 \section{Abstract}

-The pervasive use of \vas has raised numerous privacy concerns.
-While work to date grants us an understanding of user perceptions of these threats, limited research focuses on how we can mitigate these concerns, either through redesigning the \va or through dedicated privacy-preserving interventions.
+{ The pervasive use of \vas has raised numerous privacy concerns.
+While work to date provides an understanding of user perceptions of these threats, limited research focuses on how we can mitigate these concerns, either through redesigning the \va or through dedicated privacy-preserving interventions.
 In this paper, we present the design and prototyping of two privacy-preserving interventions: `\obfT' targeted at disabling recording at the microphones, and `\boutT' targeted at disabling power to the \va.
-We present our findings from a technology probe study involving 24 households that interacted with our prototypes aimed to gain a better understanding of the design space for technological interventions that might address these concerns.
-Our data reveals complex trade-offs among utility, privacy, and usability and stresses the importance of multi-functionality, aesthetics, ease-of-use, and form factor.
-We discuss the implications of our findings for the development of subsequent interventions and the future design of \vas.
+We present our findings from a technology probe study involving 24 households that interacted with our prototypes; the primary objective was to gain a better understanding of the design space for technological interventions that might address these concerns.
+Our data and findings reveal complex trade-offs among utility, privacy, and usability and stresses the importance of multi-functionality, aesthetics, ease-of-use, and form factor.
+We discuss the implications of our findings for the development of subsequent interventions and the future design of \vas. }